 Wellness Coaching.
 This is the art of helping people find their ‘why’ – their underlying motivation, and how to build strategies for health based on that.
-This is definitely not therapy, it is a process that enables people to articulate their own strategies for the results that they want.
+This is not therapy, it is a process that enables you to articulate your own strategies for the results that they want.

 - Registered exercise professional with Fitness Australia level 2